 |Tesco Mobile||Yes - you can tether with both a contract plan and PAYG|

 |Three||Yes - but only on a contract plan; All-You-Can-Eat data plans have a limit for tethering, so check what yours is first; older plans may require you to buy a tethering add-on|

 |Vodafone||Yes - you can tether on both a contract plan or PAYG|

 If you want to tether on a pay-as-you-go plan, be careful - pay-as-you-go data can get expensive very fast.
 Buy a data add-on if you can, even if it's just a small one: 500MB will easily get you through a couple of hours of browsing.

 1. First of all, make sure you're able to use tethering.
 Check your network on the table above, and check your smartphone's manual for the mobile hotspot function.

 2. Turn on mobile hotspot on your phone.

 - To tether on an iPhone: Go to Settings - Personal Hotspot, or Settings - General - Network - Personal Hotspot.
 Slide the switch to On.

 - To tether on an Android: Go to Settings - Wireless and networks - Tethering and portable hotspot.
 Tick the box for Portable Wi-Fi Hotspot.
-This may vary depending on your phone, so check your phone's manual if you can't find the right setting.
+This may vary depending on your phone, so give it a google or check your phone's manual if you can't find the right setting.

 3. If you want to, adjust the mobile hotspot settings.
 We recommend changing the SSID (the name of your Wi-Fi network) and the password, as this will make your connection more secure.